aspittel/zen-of-programming/src/posts/start-programming.md

 ### 7. Start with free resources

 There are a million and one resources for learning how to code.
 Some are free, and some are paid.
 I would start with the free resources, make sure you like writing code, and then after that, you could think about moving onto paid resources or even a bootcamp.
+I have a post about my favorite free learn to code resources [here](https://zen-of-programming.com/favorite-free-resources).

 ### 8. Find your niche